timofeymukha/eddylicious/docs/tutorials/of_channel_lund.rst

       (https://bitbucket.org/lesituu/postchannelflow)
       to get the mean velocity and the components of the Reynolds stress tensor averaged along the streamwise and spanwise directions.
+      The setting to the utility are provided in the ``constant/postChannelDict`` file.
+      One-dimensional profiles are output in the
+      ``postProcessing/collapsedFields`` directory.

-   7. Compare result to DNS, see scripts in ``postProcessing/collapsedFields``.
+   7. If you wish, you can compare result to the DNS, see scripts in ``postProcessing/collapsedFields``.

    8. Compute :math:`u_\tau` and :math:`\delta_{99}`, see scripts in